strategineer/personal-website/content/blog/2024-11-08/index.md

 I tried to come up with a process with the following traits:
 - A goal-oriented mapping process that allows me to focus on smaller intermediate goals that I can achieve within a reasonable time frame.
 - A process that will ensure that I can produce a playable map at any point throughout the process to allow for iterative development and testing.
 I don't want to be stuck with a pretty but unplayable map.
-- Stopping points throughout the process that allow me to step away from a map and be able to say "I'm done" no matter what the state of the map is.
-They'll always be in a completable state and if the process works like I think it should then they should never feel unfinished.
+- Stopping points throughout the process that allow me to step away from a map and be able to say "I'm done" no matter what the current state of the map is.
+Map will always be in a finisheable state and if the process works like I think it should then they should never feel unfinished when played.
-- [...] dealing with the infinite canvas problem, ..
-When making Doom maps, your canvas is infinite: you can make as many rooms as you want and make them as detailed as you want.
-There's nothing stopping you from working on the same map for the rest of your life...
-But it's hard for me to stay motivated when there's no goal or end in sight.
+- A process with time and spatial constraints to help clamp down on the infinite canvas that is a Doom map.
+Without setting any kind of limit or vision of what I'm hoping to create, I'm faced with an infinite blank canvas and no matter how much work I do on a map theoretically I could always spend more time on it, tweaking encounters, rebuilding areas that don't work 100% and adding more detail to the environment, forever...

+Here's the process:

 - Before sitting down at the computer to start mapping, I should come up with the following things:
   - Draw a layout for the entire map by hand on paper or whiteboard.